 Bonus plan: for some extra time and beauty in the Portland area, do the Columbia Gorge Waterfall Area.
 This mini-road trip takes you along historic Route 30 and and is full of waterfalls, including Multnomah Falls, and lots of great hikes.

-We’re diving into where we hit the coast on our most recent trip, but you can also alter our route and head to the very northern tip of the Oregon Coast to visit Astoria, Lewis and Clark National Historic Park and Seaside, Oregon.
-There are some great spots to stop for getting your Goonies fix and enjoying the sleepy side of the coast.
+For this Oregon Coast road trip itinerary we’re cutting over to the northernmost tip where you join highway 101, but you can also alter our route and head directly west to Cannon Beach through the Willamette Valley wine country instead of visiting Astoria, Lewis and Clark National Historic Park or Seaside, Oregon.
+We prefer to hit the Oregon Coast highway from Astoria for a great reason: there are some great spots to stop for getting your Goonies fix and enjoying the sleepy side of the coast.

 We always think of Cannon Beach as the place where One Eyed Willy’s boat set sail at the end of the Goonies, so naturally that’s where we started.
 Ecola State Park is just north of downtown Cannon Beach.
 It’s a must-visit.